ApiLogicServer/vibe-standard/README.md

 ## Missing Features

-This readme was created by CoPilot, except for this an the next section, where we evaluated the implementation.
+> This readme was created by CoPilot, except for this and the next section, where we evaluated the implementation.

 The following features are missing.
 (Note: they are provided by CoPilot - (only) when trained for GenAI-Logic.)